How To Write Tests

 Running the tests now produces the following:

-$ scarb cairo-test
+$ scarb test

 Testing Equality and Comparisons with the assert_xx!
 Macros